-Responsible Person Status Start Date End Date % Complete Target On Target % Mark Adams - Coordinator Economic Development In Progress 01-Jul-2021 30-Jun-2022 75% 75.00% GREEN

-Action Progress Comments: These audits are conducted quarterly.
-The December audit is complete (please note September audit was not completed due to the COVID-19 lockdown).
-Next audit in March 2022.
-This will be carried out late due the vacancy in the Economic Development Officer role.
+Responsible Person Status Start Date End Date % Complete Target On Target % Mark Adams - Coordinator Economic Development In Progress 01-Jul-2021 30-Jun-2022 75% 75.00% GREEN Action Progress Comments: These audits are conducted quarterly.
+The Decem audit in March 2022.
+This will be carried out late due the vacancy in the Econo ptember audit was not completed due e to the COVID-: 19 lockdown).
+Next